When is the best time to visit Florence, Italy?

 - Republic Day – Celebrated on June 2 each year, this annual Italian national holiday marks the day Italy became a Republic in 1946, following the Second World War and the fall of Fascism.
 While it is somewhat like Independence Day in other nations, there are no fireworks, but in Florence there is a parade, flag ceremony, and singing at the Piazza della Signoria.

 - Tuscan Sun Festival – Formerly hosted in Cortona, this popular summer arts festival now takes place in Florence annually in June, bringing well-known musicians and artists together for a week of art, music, wine, cuisine, and wellness.
 There are art exhibitions, cooking demos, and pre-concert receptions that include locally-made products and Tuscan wine.
-In 2019 it will take place from June 11 to June 18.

 - San Giovanni Feast Day – Celebrated on June 24 each year, in Florence this day brings a medieval tournament that’s followed by drinking, feasting, and music.
 Along the Arno River there will be rowboats that carry lit candles followed by fireworks.